-We have created a simple guide which sets out the rules that all IMI projects should follow when preparing communication products, as well as information on how IMI can help you to promote you project.
+We have created an IMI Project Communications Guide which sets out the rules that all IMI projects should follow when preparing communication products, as well as information on how IMI can help you to promote you project.

 Compulsory elements in all IMI project communications and dissemination

 As set out in the Grant Agreements for both IMI1 and IMI2, all communication and dissemination activities and products on IMI projects (articles, project websites, presentations, flyers, press releases, social media, videos etc.) must include all of the following elements:

 - You must use the wording set out in the Grant Agreement; this is also described in the IMI Project Communications Guide

 - A link to the IMI website – www.imi.europa.eu

 Download the IMI logo in different versions and formats

 Download the EFPIA logo in different versions and formats

 Download the EU flag in different versions and formats